Saigupta7887/AI_Project/README.md

-# Translator  Form English to Telugu Using Sequential Learning
+# Translator  Form English to Telugu Using Sequential   To Sequential Learning

 Research Question: